ge0Aja/globus_web_app/README.md

 131.246.195.235 : 5000
 ```

-There are new files needed during the workshop and can be found by clicking [Here](https://www.lri.fr/owncloud/index.php/s/kVdMiiM4gPayIIQ).
+There are new files needed during the workshop and can be found by clicking [Here](https://www.lri.fr/owncloud/index.php/s/lJWGsLES3Lbz3T5).
 The shared folder contains the following files:
 1. New "Products" weights,data, and names files
 2. New "Tags" weights,data, and names files
 3. .Pickle file which contains some reference Images for ORB features calculation
 4. Csv file with products GTINs and other information
+5. .Pickle file which contains the (price) digits detector

 The files have to be copied to their directories as shown below:
 ```